team-approx-bayes/team-approx-bayes.github.io/_pages/research.md

 ---
 layout: single
-title: Research Areas
+title: Research
 permalink: /research/
 author_profile: false
 ---

-Our research group is working on a range of topics in machine learning, such as approximate inference, deep learning, reinforcement learning, active learning and online learning.
+Humans, animals, and other living beings have a natural ability to autonomously learn throughout their lives and quickly adapt to their surroundings, but computers lack such abilities.
-The goal is to understand the fundamental principles which enable machines to learn from data, and use them to develop algorithms which bridge the gap between the learning of machines and living-beings.
+Our goal is to bridge such gaps between the learning of living-beings and computers.
+We are machine learning researchers with an expertise in areas such as approximate inference, Bayesian statistics, continuous optimization, information geometry etc.
+We work on a variety of learning problems, especially those involving supervised, continual, active, federated, online, and reinforcement learning.

-The current focus is on developing new algorithms which enable machines to autonomously learn to percept, act, and reason throughout their lives.
+Currently, we are developing algorithms which enable computers to autonomously learn to perceive, act, and reason throughout their lives.
 Our research often brings together ideas from a variety of theoretical and applied fields, such as, mathematical optimization, Bayesian statistics, information geometry, signal processing, and control systems.